adamrbehrman/adamrbehrman.github.io/resume.md

 - I was a tutor for Elon's Computer Science  curriculum.
 I got my CRLA certification (Level 1) in Spring 2019.
 - I created and taught the Hour of Code class at Burlington Housing Authority's After-School Care.
 Through this, I was able to teach ~20 elemetary/middle schoolers how to create and deploy their own mobile applications using MIT App Inventor.
 ### TL;DR:
-I'm a junior studying Computer Science at Elon University.
+I'm a junior studying Computer Science at Elon University.<b>
-I have minors in Data Science and Statistics.
+I have minors in Data Science and Statistics.<b>
-I do stuff on and off campus that I'm pretty proud of.
+I do stuff on and off campus that I'm pretty proud of.<b>
-I believe data will change the world, and I want to lead that change.
+I believe data will change the world, and I want to lead that change.<b>